kmlawson/japanese-empire-mo3335/seminars.md

 * I would urge students to purchase your own copy of Andrew Gordon's *A Modern History of Japan: From Tokugawa Times to the Present*.
 The most recent edition is best, but any edition will suffice.
 It serves as a concise and useful survey of Japanese history in general, as opposed to the empire in particular, and therefore will serve as a good reference for grounding yourself in the broader national narrative of the imperial metropole.
 * Bring a list of at least three themes or general areas related to the history of Japanese empire that interest you and be prepared to say something about why you find them interesting
 * Be ready to share some thoughts on how a module on Japanese empire might differ from a module entitled, for example, 'Modern Japanese History'
+* You will spend a significant portion of time in this module working on your own original research essay: bring at least 2 ideas of things that interest you for possible research on.
 * Look the readings in each of the weeks ahead and read the handbook section on assessed fifteen minute text guides.
 Be prepared to sign up for the week you would like to do an assessed presentation, and two weeks when you are willing to be a text guide.
 You may change weeks for the assessed presentation in the future, but only if you do so more than 10 days in advance and either a) there is only one person doing an assessed presentation in a given week, or b) you make an arrangement to switch with someone.

 **Overview:**